 8. Cover and turn off the stove.
 Remove from the stove and let it steam in the residual heat.
 While this cools prepare your steamer and a basket.
 You can either grease the steaming basket or spread a muslin cloth.

 9. When the mixture cools down to slightly hot, transfer the mixture to a wide bowl.
 Do not allow it to cool down completely.
 The mixture will be crumbly and dry.
-If needed sprinkle little hot or warm water and knead it to a smooth crack-free & non-sticky dough.
-I use about 2 tablespoons hot water.
+If required sprinkle little hot or warm water and knead it to a smooth crack-free & non-sticky dough.
+I use about 2 tablespoons hot water at this stage.
 Check video to know the right texture.

 10. Divide the mixture to 11 parts.
 If using mould then divide according to the size of your mould.
 If you have small ones, then you can make 16 balls.
 With larger mould you will get only 9.
 I cannot give the accurate number as the moulds come in different sizes.
 Knead each one to soft ball.
 Cover them with a moist cloth.